metabase/metabase/docs/users-guide/sql-snippets.md

 FROM {{snippet: Orders and Products}};
 ```

-When editing in the SQL editor, you can now start typing `{{snippet:` and Metabase will present autocomplete options for available snippets.
+When writing in the SQL editor, you can now start typing `{{snippet:` and Metabase will present autocomplete options for available snippets.

 ### Snippet menu